-In SAFe, Agile Teams are not stand-alone units.
-Instead, they are an integral part of the Agile Release Train (ART), responsible collectively for delivering larger system and solution value.
-During the transition to Agile, additional infrastructure work is typically required to be able to integrate solution assets more frequently.
+In SAFe, Agile teams are not stand-alone units.
+Instead, they are part of the Agile Release Train (ART), responsible collectively for delivering larger system and solution value.
+During the transition to Agile, additional infrastructure work is typically required to integrate solution assets more frequently.
 To accomplish this, one or more specialized System Teams are often formed.
 They help build the environments and assist with system and solution integration.
-They also help demonstrate the evolving solution as it unfolds.
+They also help demo the solution as it evolves.

-Sometimes, system teams are eliminated from a Agile Release Train once the infrastructure matures, and the development teams take on the responsibilities for maintenance and use.
-More typically in larger solutions, certain specialty expertise remains with one or more systems teams, where the centralization of people, skills and technical assets delivers the best economic value.
+Once the infrastructure matures, System Teams are sometimes eliminated from an ART, and the development teams take on the responsibilities for maintenance and use.
+In larger solutions, it’s more likely that specialty expertise remains with one or more System Teams, where combining people, skills, and technical assets deliver the best economic value.

-A System Team is a special Agile Team on the Agile Release Train (ART) and/or Solution Train that is typically chartered to provide assistance in building and using the Agile development environment infrastructure—including Continuous Integration—as well as integrating assets from Agile Teams, and performing end-to-end Solution testing.
-They may participate in demonstrating solutions in the System Demo at the end of each Iteration, and at the Solution Demo at the end of each Program Increment, or more frequently as the case may be.
-This supports the teams and other stakeholders by providing quick feedback with respect to the fitness for use and integrity of the evolving end-to-end solution.
-System Teams may also have a special role in assisting with each Release and with Coordination of Solution Trains for large value streams.
+The System Team assists in building and using the Agile development environment infrastructure—including continuous integration—as well as integrating assets from Agile teams and performing end-to-end solution testing.
+They often participate in the System Demo at the end of each Iteration and the Solution Demo at the end of each Program Increment (PI), or more frequently as the case may be.
+The demos support the teams and other stakeholders by providing quick feedback concerning the fitness for use and integrity of the evolving end-to-end solution.
+System Teams may also assist with releasing and with Coordination of Solution Trains for large Value Streams.

-However, these efforts should be shared between the System Team and Agile Teams; otherwise, the System Team will become a bottleneck, and the Agile Teams cannot be fully capable of or accountable for real value delivery.
+However, the System Team and Agile teams share this responsibility.
+Otherwise, the System Team will become a bottleneck, and the Agile teams will not be fully capable of or accountable for real value delivery.

-System Teams are particularly invaluable in large, multi-ART value streams that need the constructs of the Solution Train.
-Depending on the scope and complexity of the value stream, we have observed three organizational patterns in this larger case:
+For large, multi-ART value streams that need the constructs of the Solution Train, System Teams are particularly useful.
+Depending on the scope and complexity of the value stream there are three main patterns for structuring the System Team:

-- There is a System Team per ART, and that team can effectively coordinate the solution integration and validation without additional help
+- There is one System Team per ART that coordinate the solution integration and validation without additional help

-- There is a System Team for the Solution Train only, and that team can fulfill these responsibilities for each ART
+- There is a System Team only for the Solution Train, which can fulfill these responsibilities for each of its ARTs

-- There are System Teams for both the Solution Train and within the ARTs
+- There are System Teams for both the ARTs and Solution Train

-The decision regarding which pattern to use is highly dependent on the specific context of the value stream.
-For example: ART structure within the value stream (built around features or components), solution architecture, branching and integration policies across the ARTs, system testability, and development infrastructure.
+The decision regarding which pattern to use depends on the specific context of the value stream.
+Factors include the ART structure within the value stream (built around features or components), solution architecture, branching and integration policies across the ARTs, system testability, and development infrastructure.

 Building Development Infrastructure

-Good infrastructure supports high ART velocity.
-Thus, the System Team may:
+Good infrastructure supports high ART velocity, so the System Team may:

 - Create and maintain infrastructure, including continuous integration, automated builds, and automated build verification testing

-- Create platforms and environments for solution demonstration, development, quality assurance, user acceptance testing, staging etc.
+- Create platforms and environments for solution demos, development, quality assurance, user acceptance testing and staging

 - Create products, utilities, and scripts to automate deployment

-- Facilitate the technical aspects of collaboration with third parties, such as data or service providers, hosting facilities, etc.
+- Facilitate the technical aspects of collaboration with third parties, such as data or service providers and hosting facilities

 Complex solutions also require that the System Team do the following:

-- Participate in PI Planning and the Pre- and Post-PI Planning meetings at the large solution level, and in backlog refinement to define integration and test Capabilities and Features
+- Participate in PI Planning and the Pre- and Post-PI Planning meetings at the Large Solution Level, and in backlog refinement to define integration and test backlog items

 - Determine and help maintain decisions and policies for appropriate branching models

-- Run solution-level integration scripts or integrate manually where automation is not possible or has not yet been applied
+- Run solution-level integration scripts or manually integrate where automation is not yet possible

 - Assist component teams in defining inter-component interfaces

-- Attend other teams’ stand-ups in support of daily activities
+- Attend other teams’ stand-ups to support daily activities

 End-to-End and Solution Performance Testing

-The System Team may also perform a number of automated testing responsibilities:
+The System Team may also perform some automated testing duties:

-- Extend test scenarios to larger data sets
+- Extend test scenarios to data sets that more closely match production

 - Organize test cases designed by individual teams into ordered suites